 On the way to Palaia Kameni, we saw the sailing ship CAPTAIN LEFTERIS, which is owned by Santorini Sea Excursions.

 After swimming in the volcanic muddy waters of Palaia Kameni, we left for Thirassia, the other inhabited island of the Santorini Archipelago.
 On the way we crossed the sister ship of the SUPER JET, the SEA JET 2, also owned by Sea Jets, which was leaving Santorini for Amorgos, Koufonisi, Naxos, Paros and Mykonos.

-The SEA JET 2 then set up a few waves which shocked the AFRODITI.
-I guess speed always defeats tradition in the sea.
+The SEA JET 2 then set up a few waves that lightly shook the AFRODITI.
 In 2015, she operated on the Piraeus-Sifnos-Milos-Folegandros-Ios-Santorini-Amorgos-Koufonisi-Naxos-Paros-Mykonos line.

 While arriving in Thirassia, I had the chance to see a local ferry that is hardly unnoticeable.
-Indeed, that was the legendary landing craft NISSOS THIRASSIA of Thirassia Lines, which makes daily crossings on the Santorini-Thirassia line, and was the only ferry on the island since the departure of the AQUA SPIRIT of NEL Lines earlier in the spring of 2015.
+Indeed, that was the legendary landing craft NISSOS THIRASSIA of Thirassia Lines, which makes daily crossings on the Santorini-Thirassia line, and was the only ferry serving the island since the departure of the AQUA SPIRIT of NEL Lines earlier in the spring of 2015.

 Arriving at the same time as AFRODITI was the small high speed boat THIRASSIA II of Thirassia Shipping, which also makes daily crossings on the Santorini-Thirassia line, although she stops by the port of Ammoudi in Santorini.

-The NISSOS THIRASSIA, operated by Thirassia Lines, seen resting in her namesake island.
+The NISSOS THIRASSIA seen resting in her namesake island.

 The NISSOS THIRASSIA, which has been operating since 1995, seen resting in her namesake island.

 We returned from Thirassia directly back to Ammoudi in Oia, where I was able to get a picture of the BLUE STAR DELOS of Blue Star Ferries, the sister ship of the BLUE STAR PATMOS, as she was leaving the strait between Santorini and Thirassia to go to Naxos.